-The Department’s J. Bjelke-Petersen Research Facility along with its field site Redvale is both leading and innovating in a wide range of scientific research and development.
+J. Bjelke-Petersen Research Facility and its field site Redvale lead and innovates in a wide range of scientific research and development.
 Incorporating diverse aspects of dryland, irrigated and high rainfall inland and coastal farming systems as key drivers to improving much of the wider Queensland cropping environment.
-This work pays particular attention to a variety of pulse, grain and sugar farming systems, incorporating important aspects of peanut and pulse improvement, best management practices as applied to farming systems, risk management, impacts of climate variability and grain food safety issues emanating from organic and inorganic sources.
-It includes integrated pest management and sustainable soil, land and agroforestry management issues involving agricultural catchments and their impacts on salinity and downstream water quality.
-There is a strong focus on the sustainable use of resources, long-term farm profitability and recycling of organic wastes with minimal environmental and human health impacts.
+This work focuses on a variety of pulse, grain and sugar farming systems, incorporating important aspects of peanut and pulse improvement, best management practices as applied to farming systems, risk management, impacts of climate variability and grain food safety issues emanating from organic and inorganic sources.
+It also includes integrated pest management and sustainable soil, land and agroforestry management issues involving agricultural catchments and their impacts on salinity and downstream water quality.
+There is a strong focus on the sustainable use of resources, long-term farm profitability and recycling of organic wastes with minimal impacts to the environment and human health.

-The site has built facilities that include an administration office with accommodation for up to 50 staff, a standalone conference center and meeting rooms.
-General storage and machinery sheds and purpose built mechanical work shop and chemical store.
+The site has built facilities that include an administration office with accommodation for up to 50 staff, a stand-alone conference centre and meeting rooms.
+General storage and machinery sheds and a purpose built mechanical workshop and chemical store.

 The site is also well serviced with a wide range of plant and equipment including tractors, trucks, planting, spraying and harvesting equipment required to support research activities and grow a broad range of crops.

 - Glasshouses – Two glasshouses with a floor space of 360m2 with temperature, humidity and day length controls.
 There are various sized pots and tubs to suit trial layout and project requirements.

 - Plant growth rooms – Suitable for a wide range of applications and crop types.
 Includes temperature, humidity, day length and data logging controls.